LESSON 2: Values and Barriers

 - Display the classroom poster.
-Ask students to discuss with a partner the meaning of the quote, “A life is not important except in the impact it has on other lives.”
+Ask students to discuss with a partner the meaning of the quote, “Life is not a spectator sport.”
 Then ask various groups to share their answers.

 - Divide the class into nine small groups and distribute Reproducible 2: “Values and Barriers” to each group.
 Assign each group one of the values from the “Values and Barriers” handout.
 Have students discuss their assigned value, drawing on the text and making inferences from it to respond to these questions:

 - Explain the meaning of your assigned value in your own words.

 - Why is this an important value for people to have?

 - How could this value help people face and overcome a barrier?
 Provide an example.

 - Discuss the concept of character, which can be defined as the features and traits of an individual that reflect the sort of person he or she is.
 How do values reflect a person’s character?
 How do a person’s actions display his or her values and character?
 What does it mean when a person is described as having “strength of character”?